Date() constructor creates

 23representing the hour of the day.
 Defaults to

 Integer value representing the minute segment of a time.
-The default is
+Defaults to

 Integer value representing the second segment of a time.
-The default is
+Defaults to

 Integer value representing the millisecond segment of a time.
-The default is
+Defaults to

 new Date() (the